oschildt/PhpDoxy/README.md

 ### Key features

-- It can be run from WEB and command line.
 - Detailed reporting of the object statistics by the processing.
 - Detailed reporting of the warning and errors like typing errors, missing descriptions, dead references etc. with referecne to the source file and line.
 - Smart resolving of the short object names, based on the context, and linking recognized objects to their documentation.
 - Ability to include user defined files into the documentation.
 - Useful object lookup, displaying results while typing, and direct jump to the found object (no serverside logic necessary, pure JavaScript solution).
+- Formatted source code files are also included as documentation.
+Each object has a reference to the source file and the line.
+The developer does not need to go to the real source files and look for the implementation details, he can directly jump to and study it in the documentation.
-- Summarizing changes, todos and deprecated notes in a special page.
+- Summarizing changes, todos and deprecated notes in a special page *Log*.
+- It can be run from WEB and command line.
-- Customizing look and feel of the documentation through adjusting templates or extending the renderer.
+- Customizing look and feel of the documentation through adjusting the template or extending the renderer.

 ### Supported tags